6. Character vectors#

 ## NaN

 Moreover, sprintf is a workhorse for turning possibly many atomic vectors into strings.
-The numbers’ precision, strings’ widths and justification, etc., can be fully controlled.
-Its first argument is a format string; special escape sequences starting with the per cent sign, “%”, serve as placeholders for the actual values.
-For instance, “%s” is meant to be replaced with a corresponding string and “%f” with a floating point value.
-Additional options are available, e.g., “%10.2f” is a number that, when converted to text, will occupy ten text columns[3], with two decimal digits of precision.
-Also, e.g., “%1$s”, “%2$s”, … will insert the 1st, 2nd, … argument as text.
+Its first argument is a format string.
+Special escape sequences starting with the per cent sign, “%”, serve as placeholders for the actual values.
+For instance, “%s” is replaced with a string and “%f” with a floating point value taken from further arguments.

 sprintf("%s%s", "a", c("X", "Y", "Z")) # like paste(...)